polterguy/polterguy.github.io/documentation/magic.lambda.mail/index.md

 * __[mail.smtp.send]__ - Sends email(s) through an SMTP server
 * __[mail.pop3.fetch]__ - Retrieves emails from a POP3 server

-Both of the above slots have async overrides that will be automatically used by Magic if possible.

 ## Sending email(s)

 ```
 mail.smtp.send

    server
       host:foo.com
       port:123
       secure:true
       username:xxx
       password:yyy

    message

       to
          John Doe:john@doe.com
       from
          Jane Doe:jane@doe.com
       subject:Subject line

       entity:text/plain
          content:Body content
 ```

 You can send multiple **[message]** objects at the same time, using the same SMTP connection and credentials.
-This allows you to connect _once_ to the SMTP server, and use the same connection to send multipl emails.
+This allows you to connect _once_ to the SMTP server, and use the same connection to send multiple emails.

 The entirety of the **[server]** node above is optional, and if it's not given, it will be fetched from your configuration settings.
 You can also override only one or two parts in your **[server]** segment above, and